actions/deploy-pages/README.md

 For examples that make use of this action, check out our [starter-workflows][starter-workflows] in a variety of frameworks.

-This action expects an artifact to have been uploaded from the same workflow using [`actions/upload-pages-artifact`][upload-pages-artifact].
+This action expects an artifact named `github-pages` to have been created prior to execution.
+This is done automatically using [`actions/upload-pages-artifact`][upload-pages-artifact].

 We recommend this action to be used in a dedicated job: